bnquon/bnquon/README.md

 #                       Hi there 👋 I'm Brandon Quon

 # 💫 About Me:
-💪 I’m currently working on a Fitness PR Tracker web application with SQL<br>🌱 I’m currently learning Java and JavaScript<br>
+💪 I’m currently working on a movie review site to learn React.js<br>🌱 I’m currently learning Java and React.js<br>

 ## 🌐 Socials: